 Options for Everyone

 People tired of the labels and gender norms should try unisex clothes as they make them feel limitless and creative.
-Apart from streetwear, ball gowns and skirts have also become gender neutral.
+Apart from streetwear, ball gowns and types of skirts have also become gender-neutral.

 Yes, unisex sizes are generally bigger than your normal size, especially for women.

-Unisex clothing has changed the landscape of the fashion industry.
+Unisex clothes have changed the landscape of the fashion industry.
 It’s not just a statement that will lose heat in a couple of years – it’s here to stay.
 This is a good sign because it celebrates diversity.
-This allows fashion designers to step up and experiment with loose cuts, oversized clothing styles, and more.
+This allows fashion designers to step up and experiment with loose cuts, baggy clothing styles, and more.